-I’ve gotten a pretty good inventory of the pantry, freezer, and fridge done (I update it after every shopping trip), so I’m able to plan meals and use up what we’ve got with little waste.
-If you are looking for kitchen inventory printable, I have made my own and you can find them for sale here on my Etsy Store.
+I’ve gotten a pretty good inventory of the pantry, freezer, and fridge done (I try to update it after every shopping trip), so I’m able to plan meals and use up what we’ve got with little waste.
+If you are looking for a kitchen inventory printable, I have made my own and you can find them for sale here on my Etsy Store.

 I only post our dinner plans for the week, because our other meals are usually the same each day.

 Breakfast: Coffee with 1/2 and 1/2 for me, and pancakes or something along those lines for the kids.
 They are also into fruit and bagels for breakfast.
 The Ancient Grain bagels from Einstein Bros. are the current family favorite.
 I pick them up on Mondays when a dozen is only $7.
 I slice them and freeze them to keep them from going bad too quickly.

 Lunch: I have a plastic tote in the cupboard full of self-serve snacks.
 I buy treats and snacks in bulk and fill up snack-sized zip-top bags.
 I’m back to packing lunches again.
 However, school lunches are free this year, but so far, there is nothing on the menu that appeals to the kids.

 Dinner: We’ve got a pretty good schedule down for dinners.
 We have nuggets (vegetarian for the boy child, chicken for the rest) on the nights that we have respite.
 It’s quick to prepare and clean up, and I can serve it on our cafeteria trays with other fingers foods (we have trays like these) like cut-up fruit, crackers, and cheese.
 I have been posting our meal plans on Instagram too- As well as pics of stuff we are doing to keep busy.

 - Sunday: Breakfast for dinner: hashbrowns, egg bites, fruit salad

 - Tuesday: Beans, rice, roasted veggies, quesadillas